-An eye allergy, known as allergic conjunctivitis, is an adverse immune response that occurs when the eye comes into contact with an irritating substance.
+An eye allergy, also known as allergic conjunctivitis, is an adverse immune response that occurs when the eye comes into contact with an irritating substance.

 Symptoms of eye allergies may include:

 - itchy or burning eyes

 - watery eyes

 - swollen or puffy eyelids, especially in the morning

 One eye or both eyes may be affected.